 Please remember that there are many reasons that students or staff members may not be at school or may return to school after being out.
 We must all do our part to avoid gossip and speculation to ensure that all students and staff members feel welcomed and supported, especially those who may be absent or who are returning to school after an absence.

 2020-21 School Year Overview

 Michigan schools are using the Safe Schools Roadmap for a safe, efficient and equitable return to school for 2020-21.
 The roadmap provides required and strongly recommended safety protocols to keep communities safe, in addition to recommendations supporting mental and social-emotional health, instruction, and operations within each phase of the MI Safe Start Plan.
 The Roadmap is a framework to ensure these guiding principles:

 - Equitable access to learning is a right for each child.

 - In collaboration with parents, students, and teachers, schools will use data and evidence to prioritize resources for each child.

 - Teachers and staff will prioritize deep, meaningful relationships to create safe learning environments for each child.

 - Teachers and staff will empower the value, cultivation of relationships, and belonging of student and parent voice in all aspects of learning and emotional support for families.

 Traverse Bay Area Intermediate School District (TBAISD) works closely with local, state and federal health agencies to monitor the pandemic status in our region to prevent and mitigate infections from COVID-19.
 We will continue to provide timely communication as factual information is updated by health authorities.
 Any changes regarding school closures or further information will be shared through our School Messenger communication system, website, and social media.

-Official COVID-19 Information & Resources
+Government Agency COVID-19 Information & Resources

 The following resources are provided by federal, state, and local government and health officials